Table of Contents

 Did you know that mushrooms are both mysterious and magical?
 That their mere existence is intertwined with almost every animal or plant species?
-That’s what the documentary Fantastic Fungi seeks to demonstrate as it explores the world of mushrooms and their importance in the ecosystem.
-It is probably the best documentary on mushrooms ever made.
+That’s what the documentary Fantastic Fungi seeks to demonstrate.
+In this regard, it explores the world of mushrooms and their importance in the ecosystem.
+It is probably the best documentary on magic mushrooms ever made.

 Mushrooms at the heart of life